kulisingh/devops-test/README.md

 - `npm test` runs the application tests	- `npm test` runs the application tests
 - `npm start` starts the http server

+## KS Solution

+I created the solution as follows, after doing a bit of research to understand ECS (as it has been a while):

+* Used local Jenkins CI server running in vagrant, which was provisioned using ansible in the past.
+The intention was to use this against an ECS Cluster on using my AWS account
+* I used a great example which creates an ECS cluster using cloudformation and then deploys a docker container as a service with an Application Load Balancer
+   * Please see this link: _https://github.com/awslabs/amazon-ecs-nodejs-microservices/tree/master/2-containerized_
+* I adapted this locally to use your example
+* I combined this code and added it to my devops-test repo
+* I created a dockerfile to build the devops example as a container
+* I created 2 separate pipelines - 1 to build the ECS infrastructure and one as a Prod build
+* In order to get jenkins to work I had to do the following:
+   * As my jenkins is localhost, I researched and ended up adding a git-commit githook which triggers my Prod jenkins job: _curl -u admin:<my api token> -X POST http://localhost:8080/job/Prod/build?token=apiToken_
+   * I installed npm and docker on my vagrant jenkins server